frontenddogma/web-development-glossary/manuscript/p.md

 # P

 package.json
-: A file containing dependencies, scripts, and metadata for npm (Node Package Manager) packages.
+: A file containing dependencies, scripts, and metadata for npm (Node Package Manager) or Yarn packages.

 package-lock.json
 : A file that describes the dependencies and the exact tree that were generated for an npm package so that an identical tree can be recreated, independent of interim dependency updates. package-lock.json is intended to be committed to version control.